-' Variable Dim Student As Integer Dim Country As String ' Array Dim Students(1 To 3) As Integer Dim Countries(1 To 3) As String
+' Variable Dim Student As Long Dim Country As String ' Array Dim Students(1 To 3) As Long Dim Countries(1 To 3) As String

 ' assign value to variable Student1 = .Cells(1, 1) ' assign value to first item in array Students(1) = .Cells(1, 1)